Clinical Practicum Placements

 With 200 inpatient mental health beds (and growing), as well as the capacity to serve almost 5,000 outpatients each year, SJHH has become the centre for adult mental health care throughout the central region of Southern Ontario.

-Practicum Training
+Psychology Practicum Training

-The clinical training faculty at SJHH is committed to providing high quality training opportunities through clinical practica, our APA/CPA accredited predoctoral internship program, and postdoctoral positions.
+The clinical training faculty at SJHH is committed to providing high quality training opportunities through psychology clinical practica, our APA/CPA accredited predoctoral internship program, and postdoctoral positions.
 Across the various clinical training settings the following are emphasized: (i) provision of a rich training experience with attention given to providing adequate breadth and depth of client contacts, (ii) provision of high quality supervision, (iii) opportunities to work in multidisciplinary environments.
 Additionally, through ongoing evaluation of the training needs, strengths, and interests of practicum students, practica will be tailored to maximize individual students’ growth in knowledge of clinical intervention and assessment strategies and the related research, and to facilitate the development of a professional identity.
-The primary supervisors of all training settings are registered Psychologists.
+The primary supervisors of all training settings are registered Psychologists and Psychological Associates.

 Eligible students are those currently registered in APA/CPA accredited (or equivalent) clinical, counselling, or school psychology programs.
 There is considerable flexibility regarding the types of practica available, including assessment, therapy, and opportunities for research.
 The information on this web page briefly outlines services in which practicum opportunities are currently available.
 Interested students should review the internship training website for more information about psychology faculty and programs at SJHH.
 Students may also contact faculty members with any questions about types of practicum experiences available in a particular service.